 Form refers to the shape of the tree, defined by the pruning that it has received.
 All our trees have received formative pruning pertinent to the species and form described below.

-Please note the photos within the product tables (click on them to enlarge) can be used as a guideline, but as all plants are unique they will vary slightly.
+Please note, on product pages there is a table showing what specifications are available.
+The photos can be used as a guideline, but all plants are unique and will vary slightly.

 Classic shaped tree with a single stem that has had pruning to help create a beautiful, natural shape for the species.
 It is one of our most popular forms.

-A multi-stem tree is defined as having two or more stems arising from or near ground level, growing from one root system.
+A multi-stem tree has two or more stems arising from or near ground level, growing from one root system.
 Trees with decorative bark, such as white birch, are often grown this way to give maximum bark appreciation.
-Customers should take care to ensure they are buying a proper multi-stem and not a "3 in a pot" type arrangement which is a much cheaper growth method (our are the real deal).

 Starter or Maiden Tree